liquiidio/UnityPluginSuiteGitbook/custom/installation.md

 This package can be included into your project by either:

 1. Installing the package via Unity's Package Manager (UPM) in the editor (recommended).
-2. Importing the .unitypackage which you can download [here](https://github.com/orgs/liquiidio/packages?repo_name=UniversalAuthenticatorLibrarySharp).
-(TODO!
-Get final URL)
+2. Importing the .unitypackage which you can download [here](https://github.com/liquiidio/UniversalAuthenticatorLibrarySharp/releases/latest/download/io.liquiid.universalauthenticatorlibrarysharp.unitypackage).
 3. Manually add the files from the repo.

 #### 1. Installing via Unity Package Manager (UPM).